naolgithub/naolgithub/README.md

 <p>

-- 👨‍💻 ML&&Mobile Engineer(Flutter,Android).
+- 👨‍💻 ML && Mobile Engineer(Flutter,Android).

 - 🔭 I’m currently working at [Minnovation](https://www.minnovation.io/).

-- 💬 Ask me about everything, I always enjoy helping people.
+- 💬 Ask me about Flutter && Android, I always enjoy helping people.

 - 👊 Driven by concrete goals and well-defined goals.
 I will make it happen.

-- 🔥 I like to play sports.
+- 🔥 I like to listen to music.

-- 🏆 "A Forja é diária.".

 - 📄 Documenting the entire journey.